Highweek: All Saints Church

 Today, the church is a Church of England place of worship in the Diocese of Exeter, known as Highweek Parish.
 All Saints shares parishioners in rotating services with the other church in the parish, St Mary the Virgin, Abbotsbury, Church.
 It is a Grade I listed building.
-The church sits on a steep sided hill at the end of ridge which runs the length of the village, and is clearly visible for miles around facing St Mary's Wolborough Church on the opposite side of Newton Abbot.
-The battlemented tower on the west end of the nave carries a flag pole and a lit star at Christmas, which can be seen from Newton Abbot town centre.

 History

 Saxon

 Highweek stands in an area which experienced invasion and settlement in about 700 AD by the Saxons and then by the Danes in 1001 AD, when they sacked and pillaged the nearby village of Kingsteignton.
 The Anglo-Saxon suffix -wic means "a settlement", with the original Saxon place name Teignwic thus signifying "settlement by the River Teign.

 Norman

 The manor, anciently called Teignwic (alias Teignwick, Teyngewike, Teyngewyk, etc.) is not listed in the Domesday Book of 1086, as it was then a part of the large royal manor of Teintone (now Kingsteignton).

 In the village is a Norman motte-and-bailey earthwork now known as Castle Dyke, a scheduled monument included in the "At Risk" register, but still standing tall today "...crowned by a single surviving pine."